So far, the mirror hadn’t granted her any magic powers – no ability to point at a thing and zap it with a laser or to portal through bathroom mirrors.

 There was pressure against her fingers, and she withdrew them from her chest – and there was a weird, tingly feeling as the hole that Parker-1 had cut closed.

 Her fingers glowed for a moment like she’d dipped them in starlight, and an electric blue outline started to run up her arm, making her stand out, like she was just a little too real for a moment.
 A noticeable special effect in an aging movie.

 To her left was a shiny silver cabinet, its surface too imperfect for a proper reflection.
-Still, enough to see her head haloed in blue as each strand of hair was encircled with agent blue.
+Still, enough to see her head haloed in pulsing light as each strand of hair was encircled with agent blue.